innochecksum prints checksums for

 checksum for each page, compares the calculated checksum to the

 stored checksum, and reports mismatches, which indicate damaged

 pages.
 It was originally developed to speed up verifying the

 integrity of tablespace files after power outages but can also

-InnoDB to deliberately shut down a
+InnoDB to deliberately shut down a running

-damaged pages. innochecksum supports files up
+pages. innochecksum supports files up to 2GB

 If checksum mismatches are found, you would normally restore the tablespace from backup or start the server and attempt to use mysqldump to make a backup of the tables within the tablespace.

 innochecksum supports the following options.
 For options that refer to page numbers, the numbers are zero-based.